Mumble-SRL/MBurger-Android/Readme.md

 If your project has been set up for using these two features please note that there are special rules to use them:

 - **Live Messages**: the method to send live messages can only send text messages with a name and a content, no results are provided apart from the standard "OK"/"Not OK"
-- **Poll**: You should use Nooko objects if you use poll feature, the dashboard will take care to take only one answer per user (using device_id or user token if authenticated) but it's a best practice to control in-app if your user has already voted checking the `MBPollAnswers` object, which contains all the answers and also your personal answer.
+- **Poll**: You should use MBurger objects if you use poll feature, the dashboard will take care to take only one answer per user (using device_id or user token if authenticated) but it's a best practice to control in-app if your user has already voted checking the `MBPollAnswers` object, which contains all the answers and also your personal answer.
 You should absolutely check if the poll is still valid checking the "available_at" for the section object.

 ### Mapping

 You can map your custom objects starting from `MBSection` automatically using `MBurgerMapper` class.
-Using the commodity class `MBFieldsMapping` which fields of your custom class should be mapped with the fields of the MBSection you named on your Project dashboard, your destination object **should at least override getters and setters** and if you wish to obtain simple values or Nooko object values for:
+Using the commodity class `MBFieldsMapping` which fields of your custom class should be mapped with the fields of the MBSection you named on your Project dashboard, your destination object **should at least override getters and setters** and if you wish to obtain simple values or MBurger object values for:

 - Images -> First MBImage (only an object, not an array)
 - Media & Documents -> First MBFile (only an object, not an array)